zcaudate-me/image-bench/README.md

     ./run.sh

-This will compile the code and run `bin/sobel_benchmark`, showing outputs for the sobel transform on different sized images:
+This will compile the code and run `bin/sobel_benchmark`, showing outputs for the sobel transform on different sized images for different local workgroup size:

     --------------------------------------
     SOBEL TRANSFORM (1, 1)